letingz/letingz.github.io/_pages/about.md

     security field.

 - Antecedents of risks:
   -  *Does Sharing Make My Data More Insecure?
-An Empirical Study on Health* Information Exchange and Data Breaches*  (Major Revision at *MISQ*)
+An Empirical Study on Health Information Exchange and Data Breaches * (Major Revision from *MISQ*)

 - Optimal investment:
   -   *How to Make My Bug Bounty Cost-effective?
-A Game-theoretical Model* (Under Review at *Information Systems Research*)
+A Game-theoretical Model* (Major Revision from *Information Systems Research*)

 - Market challenge:
   -  *Peer Data Breaches and Cyber Risk Disclosure Quality: Evidence from US Public